-There are two four private roads (Eltomo Private, Malikano Street, Solstice Crescent and Equinox Drive), and no seasonal roads identified within the Villages, the Commercial Parks, and the 417the Industrial Park.
+There are four private roads (Eltomo Private, Malikano Street, Solstice Crescent and Equinox Drive), and no seasonal roads identified within the Villages and the 417 Industrial Park.

 5.3.3 Township Road Classification

 This Official Plan complements the County Official Plan road classification by providing additional detail regarding the classification of roads and associated policies.
 The roads are classified according to the function performed, with minimum rights-of-way and standards established for each class of road.